Meet the Cast of 'You' Season 5

 Anna Camp as Reagan Lockwood-Jacobs and Maddie Lockwood

-Anna Camp, 42, does double-duty as Kate's twin half-sisters Reagan and Maddie, who also serve on the Lockwood Corp. board.
-While PR maven Maddie seems more kind-hearted, Reagan (seen above) is an unrelenting girlboss who believes that Kate stole the CEO position out from under her.
+Anna Camp, 42, does double-duty as Kate's twin half-sisters, Reagan and Maddie, who also serve on the Lockwood Corp. board.
+While PR maven Maddie seems more kind-hearted, Reagan (seen above) is an unrelenting girlboss who believes that Kate stole the CEO position from under her.

 Pete Ploszek as Harrison Jacobs

-Reagan's golden-retriever husband Harrison (above, right) is played by Pete Ploszek, 38.
+Pete Ploszek, 38, plays Reagan's golden-retriever husband, Harrison.
 The Princeton and USC grad has appeared in the movies Teenage Mutant Ninja Turtles (2014), Captain Marvel, Terminator: Dark Fate, and Babylon.
-On the TV side, he's best known for his roles in Teen Wolf and Liberty Crossing.
+As for TV, he's best known for roles in Teen Wolf and Liberty Crossing.

 Griffin Matthews as Teddy

-Kate has one loyal ally within the Lockwood family: her stepbrother Teddy, who she hired with after returning to NYC.
-As a brand-new member of the inner circle, Teddy needs to decide whether being a powerful Lockwood is worth the cost.
+Kate has one loyal ally within the Lockwood family: her stepbrother Teddy, whom she hired after returning to N.Y.C.
+As a brand-new inner circle member, Teddy must decide whether being a powerful Lockwood is worth the cost.

 Frankie DeMaio as Henry Goldberg